scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

 -   14-Oct-2006
     -   New translations: Greek, Simplified Chinese, German, Polish.
-    -   Using the help command would generally crash fontforge on cygwin.
+    -   Using the help command would generally crash websharpstudios on cygwin.
     -   Adobe uses the American spelling of diaeresis (that is dieresis), but some fonts contain glyph names with the European